Photo by Christina @ wocintechchat.com on Unsplash

 5. Quality Assurance Scores

-What It Is: Scores assigned to customer service interactions based on predefined quality criteria.
+• What it is: Scores assigned to interactions based on predefined quality criteria (e.g., accuracy, empathy, and policy adherence).

 6. Customer Effort Score (CES)

-How to Measure: Ask customers to rate the ease of their support experience on a scale (e.g., "Very Difficult" to "Very Easy").
+• How to measure: Ask customers to rate the ease of their experience (e.g., from “Very Difficult” to “Very Easy”).

 7. Ticket Volume and Backlog